allpix-squared/allpix-squared/src/modules/DepositionGeant4/README.md

 It acts as wrapper around the Geant4 logic and depends on the global geometry constructed by the GeometryBuilderGeant4 module.
 It initializes the physical processes to simulate a particle source that will deposit charge carriers for every event simulated.
 The number of electron/hole pairs created by a given energy deposition is calculated using the mean pair creation energy [@chargecreation], fluctuations are modeled using a Fano factor assuming Gaussian statistics [@fano].
 Default values of both parameters for different sensor materials are included and automatically selected for each of the detectors.
+A full list of supported materials can be found elsewhere in the manual.
 These can be overwritten by specifying the parameters `charge_creation_energy` and `fano_factor` in the configuration.

 #### Source Shapes